Bar Harbor, Maine: Mount Desert Island fire

 In mid-October 1947, Maine experienced a severe drought, seeing only half of its usual rainfall.
 On October 17, sparks at a cranberry bog near Town Hill ignited a wildfire that intensified over the next ten days, due to strong winds that began on October 21, and it was not declared out until mid-November.
 This was one of several wildfires in the state that year.
-Nearly half the eastern side of Mount Desert Island burned, including 67 "cottages"—around a third of the 222 cottages that stood at the time.
+Nearly half the eastern side of Mount Desert Island burned, including 67 "cottages"—nearly one-third of the 222 cottages that stood at the time.
 (Many were empty or for sale; only 135 were occupied that summer.)
 Five historic grand hotels were also destroyed.
 These were Agamont House (Main Street), Hamor House (Main Street at Cottage Street), Belmont Hotel (Mount Desert and Kebo Streets), Malvern Hotel (Kebo Street) and the DeGregoire Hotel (Eden Street at West Street).
 The Building of Arts civic building, on Kebo Street at Cromwell Harbor Road, also perished.